 - Vanilla paste/powder: Replace the vanilla extract with an equal amount of vanilla paste or vanilla powder.

-If you don't have any of these things on hand and you don't want to spend money on vanilla extract, simply leave the vanilla out and continue with your recipe.
-As long as vanilla isn't a star ingredient, there shouldn't be much difference in taste, and the amount of liquid that vanilla extract contributes to a recipe is usually negligible so there's no need to replace it with anything.
+If you don't have any of these things on hand and you don't want to spend money on vanilla extract, simply leave the vanilla out, and continue with your recipe.
+As long as vanilla isn't a star ingredient, there shouldn't be much difference in taste.
+The amount of liquid that vanilla extract contributes to a recipe is usually negligible so there's no need to replace it with anything.